George and Ann RichardsCivil War Era Center

 Faculty Fellowship Program

 The Richards Center Faculty Fellowships offer research support for faculty members whose research aligns with the Center’s scholarly mission.
 These two-year fellowships include the opportunity to present a work-in-progress and to use the Center’s resources for research and writing time.
 Fellows participate in workshops and professional development activities, and become active participants in the scholarly life of the Center.
-In 2023-24, our inaugural fellows are Lucien Holness and Tony Frazier.
+In 2025-26, our inaugural fellow is Jacob Lee.